wenxiliao/UrbanRunoffRisk/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# UrbanRunoffRisk
+## UrbanRunoffRisk

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions to calculate hazard and risk of urban runoff using input from Excel files.
+This package provides functions to calculate hazard and risk of urban runoff with chemical mixtures using input from Excel files.

 ## Installation